xmtp/xmtp-android/README.md

 ### Handle different types of content

+All the send functions support `SendOptions` as an optional parameter.
+The `contentType` option allows specifying different types of content than the default simple string, which is identified with content type identifier `ContentTypeText`.

+To learn more about content types, see [Content types with XMTP](https://xmtp.org/docs/concepts/content-types).

-All the send functions support SendOptions as an optional parameter.
-The contentType option allows specifying different types of content than the default simple string, which is identified with content type identifier ContentTypeText.
-Support for other types of content can be added by registering additional ContentCodecs with the Client.
-Every codec is associated with a content type identifier, ContentTypeId, which is used to signal to the Client which codec should be used to process the content that is being sent or received.
-See XIP-5 for more details on codecs and content types.
+Support for other types of content can be added by registering additional `ContentCodec`s with the Client.
+Every codec is associated with a content type identifier, `ContentTypeId`, which is used to signal to the Client which codec should be used to process the content that is being sent or received.

-Codecs and content types may be proposed as interoperable standards through XRCs.
-If there is a concern that the recipient may not be able to handle a non-standard content type, the sender can use the contentFallback option to provide a string that describes the content being sent.
-If the recipient fails to decode the original content, the fallback will replace it and can be used to inform the recipient what the original content was.

 ```kotlin
 // Assuming we've loaded a fictional NumberCodec that can be used to encode numbers,